Surgical Procedures: Surgery and Staging for Salivary Cancer

 • Submandibular sialadenectomy: The whole submandibular gland is removed through a small cut made below the lower jaw.

 • Minor salivary gland surgery: Removes cancer from minor salivary glands.
-These glands can be found in the lips, tongue, palate (roof of mouth), mouth, throat, voice box (larynx), nose, and sinuses.
+These glands can be found in your lips, tongue, palate (roof of mouth), mouth, throat, voice box (larynx), nose, and sinuses.
 Some tissue may also be removed.

 What are the risks of surgery to treat salivary cancer?